 I find myself out of breath after swimming only two lengths at a time hard.
 I think my breathing is not too bad, but not sure my stroke technique is correct.
 I have watched others swim and tried to alter my stroke to copy theirs, but I could do with some tips.
 I am 69, enjoy swimming and currently take class lessons once a week.
 Thanks for any suggestions.

 Let us look at your breathing technique first:

-contains aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming.
+My best-selling book The Complete Beginners Guide To Swimming contains all of the most important aspects of learning to swim plus over 80 separate swimming exercises to help all parts of basic swimming.
 You can download it, print out the parts you need and take them to your pool to try out.
 Click the link below for more information.